Protocols and blockchains

 The Polygon network is thus also categorized as a layer-2 aggregator, aiming to create a multichain ecosystem of Ethereum-compatible blockchains with superior interoperability.

-The Binance Smart Chain is an innovative solution to bring programmability and interoperability to the Binance Chain.
-The Binance Smart Chain relies on a system of 21 validators with Proof of Stake Authority (PoSA) consensus that can support short block time and lower fees.
+BNB Chain is an innovative solution to bring programmability and interoperability to the Binance Chain.
+BNB Chain (formerly Binance Smart Chain or BSC for short) relies on a system of 21 validators with Proof of Stake Authority (PoSA) consensus that can support short block time and lower fees.

 The most bonded validator candidates of staking will become validators and produce blocks.
 The double-sign detection and other slashing logic guarantee security, stability, and chain finality.